1947 The Arrival of Jackie Robinson

 By Game Seven, the Dodgers ran out of surprises.
 The Yankees tamed Brooklyn, 5-2, and won their first championship in four years.

 Jackie Robinson had a nondescript showing in his first Fall Classic, batting .259 with a pair of doubles and two stolen bases.
 But there would be much written about the prescript to and experiences throughout Robinson’s first major league campaign.
 His armor of humility remained intact, all while winning over the hearts of millions.
-A 1947 poll named Robinson the second most admirable American (after Bing Crosby) and he was given the first Rookie of the Year Award by the Baseball Writers’ Association of America, as well as a similar honor by The Sporting News—a historically conservative tome which until had stubbornly held a suspect opinion of Robinson’s abilities, while giving softball treatment in print to Dixie Walker, Ben Chapman and the others who engaged in some of the first-year Dodger’s ugliest controversies.
+A 1947 poll named Robinson the second most admirable American (after actor-singer Bing Crosby) and he was given the first Rookie of the Year Award by the Baseball Writers’ Association of America, as well as a similar honor by The Sporting News—a historically conservative tome which previously had held a stubborn, suspect opinion of Robinson’s abilities, while giving softball treatment in print to Dixie Walker, Ben Chapman and the others who engaged in some of the first-year Dodger’s ugliest controversies.

 Robinson’s significance went beyond baseball, igniting a generation of Americans who knew racial integration was inevitable.
 It would take many painful years to get there, but baseball took warm comfort that, for a change, it was ahead of everyone else.